 Peruse Lee’s site, enjoy yourself, and see where he’s speaking next.

-* Lee and his wife, Dr. Denene Lofland, currently reside in paradise, on one of Georgia’s charming islands where he is hard at work on his latest book.
+* Lee and his wife, Dr. Denene Lofland, currently reside in a discreet location where they are working hard at enjoying life.

 * * *